 Here you will have a true story about a man, who was so convinced about his own dream of doing things in a better way, that he dared to go against the stream despite all odds and others doubts.

-When Unicorn is printing on fabrics the colours are printed one by one.
-The ink is liquid when printed, and therefore it binds to the fibres, and causes a very good durability.
-This method enables to print very fine details that otherwise are impossible to see.
+When Unicorn is printing on fabrics the colors are printed one by one.
+The ink is liquid when printed, and therefore, it binds to the fibers, and causes a very good durability.
+This method enables to print very fine details that are impossible to see otherwise.

 Mads: I had a small brand 8-10 years ago, and realized that the bigger printing houses practically laughed at me, when I only wanted 10-20 of each print.
 That’s why I took a quick decision that I wanted to print them myself, and therefore I bought some very cheap and lousy printing equipment, that I placed in a garage.
 I hadn’t got a clue of how to do it, and nothing of it became acceptable.
 Even today I blame the bad equipment that was poor and old, but of course I am also to blame.
 I am the type of man that goes along with new challenges without knowing how to do it.
 After a year I sold it all again.